 - 19.1 All senior staff are responsible for maintaining proper and adequate security at all times for buildings, furniture, equipment, and other assets, and any cash under their direct control.
 The Director is responsible for overall security and any risks to the Association must be notified to the Director immediately. - 19.2 All information held on computer must be backed up and stored in line with the IT policy.
-It is the responsibility of the Director to ensure that this task is undertaken. - 19.3 Access to computer systems must be restricted by the appropriate use of passwords and other security measures which should never be shared.

-- 19.4 The Director will ensure that there are adequate systems in place covering the security and use of all data (personal and sensitive information) relating to applicants, tenants, members of staff, contractors and of the public held either in electronic or paper format, to comply with the General Data Protection Regulation (GDPR) 2018. - 19.5 Current office key holders are permanent members of staff. - 19.6 The Association operates 2 safes for the following main purposes:
+It is the responsibility of the Director to ensure that this task is undertaken. - 19.3 Access to computer systems must be restricted by the appropriate use of passwords and other security measures, which should never be shared. - 19.4 The Director will ensure that there are adequate systems in place covering the security and use of all data (personal and sensitive information) relating to applicants, tenants, members of staff, contractors and of the public held either in electronic or paper format, to comply with the General Data Protection Regulation (GDPR) 2018. - 19.5 Current office key holders are permanent members of staff. - 19.6 The Association operates 2 safes for the following main purposes:

-Safe Location Purpose Computer Room Safe Computer Room Petty cash box Receipt books Food bank vouchers Director Room Safe Director Room Online banking card Online banking card reader Spare cupboard keys
+Safe Location Purpose

+Computer Computer Petty cash box, Receipt books, Food bank vouchers

+Room Safe Room

+Director Director Spare cupboard keys

+Room Safe Room

 - 19.7 The petty cash box will be held in the computer room safe at all times unless in use.
 The rent received via cash in office will be transferred straight to petty cash.
-The keys to the petty cash box are held by the Finance Assistant in a locked drawer, the keys will be passed to the Corporate Services Assistant or Director as necessary to ensure business continuity. - 19.8 Access to the safe is restricted to:
+The Finance Assistant in a locked drawer holds the keys to the petty cash box, the keys will be passed to the Corporate Services Assistant or Director as necessary to ensure business continuity. - 19.8 Access to the safe is restricted to:

-Safe Access Computer Room Safe Corporate Services Assistant Finance Assistant Finance Officer Director Director Room Safe Corporate Services Assistant Director
+Safe Access Computer Room Safe Corporate Services Assistant, Finance Assistant · Finance Officer, Director Director Room Safe Corporate Services Assistant, Director